cuteripper/TCS-GMT-Graph/README.md

      - Scraping_script_other_sources.py - This script contains scraping code for other sources.
 2. ScrapingResults - This folder contains all the output files from each source.
 3. cleansingPipeline - This folder contains code to clean the input cosing data.
-4. ScrapingPipeline.ipynb - This script is the overall master file which calls other scripts to extract properties and functionalities.
+     - clean_chemical_list.xlsx - The file which contain the cleaned chemical names.
-5. KnowledgeGraph.ipynb - This script contains functions to construct knowledge graphs based on properties and certain thresholds.
+4. KnowledgeGraph.ipynb - This script contains functions to construct knowledge graphs based on properties and certain thresholds.
-6. Wikipedia_AllFunctionalities.csv - The keyword file used to search for functionality in the Wikipedia text.
+5. Wikipedia_AllFunctionalities.csv - The keyword file used to search for functionality in the Wikipedia text.
-7. combiner.py - The file which combines outputs from multiple sources into one source.
+6. combiner.py - The file which combines outputs from multiple sources into one source.
-8. cosing_clean.csv and cosing_clean.xlsx- The files which contain the cleaned chemical names.
+7. cosing_clean.csv and cosing_clean.xlsx- The original given list of chemical names.

 ## Data Cleaning